-Community cats are unowned, free-roaming cats that may or may not be friendly towards people.
+Community cats are unowned, free-roaming cats that may or may not be friendly toward people.
 While a community cat might look the same as a lost or stray pet cat, community cats survive by avoiding close human interaction.

 Are you a community cat caregiver?